Transonic Flow Over the NACA 0012 Airfoil

 A wall is a solid surface through which fluid cannot flow.

-Click the Fit All button on the Toolbar in order to view the entire volume.
+In the Home Toolbar click the Fit-All button to view the entire volume.

 Drag and drop the Conditions->Inlet-Outlet tool onto the circular edge of the volume.
 Double-click outerboundary in the Select dialog and select Done to create an inlet-outlet.